 This is a rather versatile little salad/salsa, and you can adapt it easily for different purposes.
 If you want to make it a little more substantial to feed a larger crew, add a mix of mild lettuce (butter lettuce would be ideal) and a bitter green like endive, radicchio, escarole, or arugula.

-To take this in a salsa direction, you can add about half of one red onion, finely diced.
+To take this further in a salsa direction, try adding half of one red onion, finely diced.

 For another interesting variation, you could replace half or all of the mango with cubed watermelon.